-Practically speaking, for real and finite datasets, this implies that the methods we have proposed are inappropriate for networks in which the degree is large, compared to $n$, for one or more nodes.
+Practically speaking, this implies that the methods we have proposed are inappropriate for networks in which the degree is large, compared to $n$, for one or more nodes.
 If many nodes are connected to a significant fraction of other nodes, this problem is intractable.
 However, if only a small number of nodes are highly connected we can condition on them to recover approximately valid inference using our methods for conditional estimands.
 There is a theoretical tradeoff between the rate of convergence of our estimators and the order of $K$ relative to $n$ that, in finite samples, becomes a practical tradeoff between generality and variance.
-Increasing the number of nodes classified as hubs (and conditioned on in subsequent analysis) will increase the rate of convergence by decreasing the order of $K$ for the remaining, non-hub nodes -- assuming that the number of hubs remains small compared to $n$ so that the sample size does not decrease significantly when we exclude hubs from the analysis.
+Increasing the number of nodes classified as hubs will increase the rate of convergence by decreasing the size of $K$ for the remaining, non-hub nodes (assuming that the number of hubs remains small compared to $n$ so that the sample size does not decrease significantly when we exclude hubs from the analysis).
 On the other hand, classifying more nodes as hubs results in analyses that are increasingly specific: conditioning on a single hub may preserve generalizability to other networks (similar cities with similar leaders), but conditioning on many hubs is likely to limit the generalizability of the resulting inference.